scepman/scepman-docs/docs/scepman-configuration/post-installation-config.md

 * The name of the new SCEPman Certificate Master App Service (you can confirm the suggestion by hitting enter or type a new name for the resource)
 * The name of the new Storage Account resource (again, you can confirm the suggestion by hitting enter or type a new name for the resource)

+### Considerations when using Deployment Slots

+The SCEPman module updates the configuration in all deployment slots unless you tell it to use just one specific deployment slot with the parameter `-DeploymentSlotName` (which cannot be the main one, because technically it is no deployment slot).
+The configuration update changes the SCEPman settings to use Managed Identity authentication instead of Enterprise App authentication.
+SCEPman 1.x does not support Managed Identity authentication and therefore the CMDlet renders deployment slots unusable that still run a 1.x version.

+Thus, if you have multiple deployment slots and do not want to upgrade all of them at once, you should update the production slot last -- its upgrade also affects all other deployment slots.
+For other deployment slots, use the `-DeploymentSlotName` parameter to target only these individual deployment slots.
+This is what the the PowerShell commands displayed on the deployment slot's SCEPman homepage displays, so you can just copy the commands.

+If you accidentially updated a deployment slot to Managed Identity authentication that still runs SCEPman 1.x, please look at the [downgrade guide](../scepman-deployment/scepman-2.x-deployment.md#v2x-beta-enterprise-deployment) to make it work again.

+Once all your deployment slots are running on 2.x, just execute the Complete-SCEPmanInstallation CMDlet once more and then all of them use Managed Identities.

 ## Configure SCEPman Certificate Master